-To iron out the differences, we caught up with Jonny Savill, Product Owner at Webgains (previously Project Manager) to give you some insight – if you are considering the change from project to product or are planning on adding an expert to your team – you can find some first-hand perception right here.
+To iron out the differences, we caught up with Jonny Savill, Product Owner, to give you some insight – if you are considering the change from project to product or are planning on adding an expert to your team – you can find some first-hand perception right here.

 Jonny Savill: I started agency-side as an Account Manager working on a number of large FMCG clients.
 It was great fun and gave me the opportunity to work across many marketing channels; websites, social, content, DM, eCRM, display as well as branding and packaging.

 I then moved into Project Management (agency-side) where I focussed on the delivery of technical projects for a large housebuilder client.
 This involved the usual scoping, estimating, planning and delivering projects to timelines and budget (rarely the case!).

 After a friend of mine had made the switch from project to product, and the agency I worked for hired a Head of Product, I discovered what the role was all about and I was hooked.
 I then spent time learning everything I could about product and how I could bring elements of product thinking into my role whilst looking out for the perfect opportunity.

 I’m now a Product Owner, working within an awesome product team as we make our affiliate marketing platform the best it can be.

 Jonny Savill: A Project Manager is very much focussed on the output of a project which has a clearly defined beginning and end.
 E.g. Create a form on the website to capture email addresses for our mailing list.